-How will we explain this objective in words that help students to grasp the meaning?
+How will we explain this objective in words that help children to grasp the meaning?

 How will you layer productive language outcomes alongside content objective?

-How will we convince students that this strategy or skill will help them as readers, building engagement and motivation?
+How will we convince children that this strategy or skill will help them as readers, building engagement and motivation?

 What text best matches the primary literacy objective?
-How will you share the text—by reading aloud an excerpt from a familiar book, an excerpt from a Big Book, charting the desired passages or displaying them on the SMART board?
+How will you share the text—by reading aloud an excerpt from a familiar book or a big book, charting the desired passages, or displaying them on the SMART board?

 Does this text reflect culturally responsive support structures you have put in place in the classroom?

-How will you demonstrate or model your own use of this skill or strategy for students to see before they attempt to use it?
+How will you demonstrate or model your own use of this skill or strategy for children to see before they attempt to use it?
 Will you create or review an anchor chart?

-What will you say to prepare students for using this strategy before sending them off to independent work time so that they are as successful as possible?
+What will you say to prepare children for using this strategy before sending them off to Independent Work Time so that they are as successful as possible?

-Will you teach or review any routines at the beginning or end of the mini-lesson to help students take care of themselves, each other or the classroom during workshop?
+Will you teach or review any routines at the beginning or end of the mini-lesson to help children take care of themselves, each other, or the classroom during workshop?

-How do you support students to settle in to independent reading prior to beginning your conferences?
+How do you support children to settle in to independent reading prior to beginning your conferences?

-How and where will you take notes as you confer with each student?
+How and where will you take notes as you confer with each child?

 Will you be pulling any small groups during reading time?
 What will be your criterion for small group instruction?

-How will you celebrate the work that students are doing during the share time at the end of the workshop?
+How will you celebrate the work that children are doing during the share time at the end of the workshop?

-What meaningful feedback will be required in order to help students continue to grow with the new strategy provided in the mini-lesson?
+What meaningful feedback will be required in order to help children continue to grow with the new strategy provided in the mini-lesson?

-How will you reinforce the teaching point and language expectations at the end of the workshop to support student understanding and ensure on-going learning around this primary literacy objective?
+How will you reinforce the teaching point and language expectations at the end of the workshop to support children’s understanding and ensure on-going learning around this primary literacy objective?